phelim-h/encord-agents/docs/dependencies.md

 ```

 The function itself can also rely on other dependencies if needed, allowing more complicated resource acquisition.
 See the internals of `dep_video_iterator` for an example of this.

+## Migration from Deprecated Dependencies

+!!! warning "DataLookup Deprecation"
+    The `DataLookup` class and `dep_data_lookup` dependency functions are deprecated and will be removed in version 0.2.10.

+If you're currently using `DataLookup` or `dep_data_lookup`, please see the [Migration Guide](./reference/migration_guide.md) for detailed instructions on how to update your code to use the recommended alternatives.